 The approval procedure must begin with a written request by the research project leader in German, Italian or English, which should be presented in the form of a project proposal.
 This must include precise details of the questions to be addressed and the aims of the proposal as well as the scientific procedure.
 A curriculum vitae will also be required.

 Once the submitted project application has been checked by the management, it will be passed on to the members of the Scientific Advisory Committee for the Iceman for review.
 The Committee’s assessment criteria are the research quality and relevance of the project, and the avoidance of risk with regard to the conservation and integrity of the mummy.
 The Committee’s decisions will be based on ethical considerations as well.
-The Museum management will also obtain an expert opinion from the Conservation Officer.
-The Museum can only approve research projects if a positive written appraisal has been received both from the Committee and the Conservation Officer.
+The Museum can only approve research projects if a positive written appraisal has been received from the Committee.

-The Committee and the Conservation Officer have the option of approving only part of a project.
+The Committee has the option of approving only part of a project.
 An applicant whose project has been rejected has the right to receive a written explanation and the option of submitting a revised project application for reconsideration.
 The Museum management will then draw up the necessary contracts with the project applicant, which will be signed by the project manager(s) and the Museum management.
 A research project will be regarded as completed by the Museum once the final report has been received and any samples have been returned.

 Advisory Board for the Iceman